 Who is eligible?

-These tax-deferred plans are designed for employees of public schools, colleges and universities, and churches.
-Employees of certain tax-exempt, non-profit organizations, such as charities and some hospitals, also may participate in a 403b retirement plan.
+Tax-deferred 403(b) plans are designed for employees of public schools, colleges and universities, churches and other religious organizations.
+Employees of certain other tax-exempt, non-profit organizations such as charities or certain hospitals can also participate in a 403(b) retirement plan.

-Like its better-known 401k cousin, a 403b retirement plan lets you put a portion of your salary into an employer-sponsored plan to help you save for retirement.
+A 403(b) plan lets you set aside a portion of your salary in an employer-sponsored account to save for retirement.
 Some employers may also match your contribution.

-You don’t pay taxes on your pre-tax contributions to the plan, or on any earnings the account accumulates until you withdraw the money –– hopefully, when you’re retired and you may be in a lower tax bracket – so there are potential savings every step of the way.
+You don’t pay taxes on your pre-tax contributions to the plan, or on any earnings the account accumulates until you withdraw the money – which ideally happens when you’re retired.
+And by then you may be in a lower tax bracket – so there are potential savings every step of the way.

 With a 403(b) retirement plan, you can typically invest in fixed annuities, variable annuities or mutual funds.
 Ask your advisor to help you choose investments that best meet your retirement objectives.
-Remember that investing involves market risk, including possible loss of principal, and there's no guarantee that your investment objectives will be met.
+Also remember that investing involves market risk, including possible loss of principal, and there's no guarantee that your investment objectives will be met.

-Since 403b plans were created to help you save for retirement, there may be stiff penalties for withdrawing money early.
-If you do, you’ll owe:
+Because 403(b) plans were created to help you save for retirement, there may be an additional 10% early withdrawal tax for withdrawing money early.
+In addition: